 So you’ve decided to take the plunge and get a little crazy with your haircolor.
-But you’re wondering if you plunk down $29 for a jar of Overtone Coloring Conditioner, how long will it really last?
+But you’re wondering if you plunk down $29 for a jar of Overtone Coloring Conditioner (which I simply refer to as Overtone hair color), how long will it really last?
 How often will you have to use it?
 Does it wash out right away?
 Does it stay in for too long?

 After using Overtone Ginger, Rose Gold for Brown Hair, Pastel Purple, and Purple for Brown Hair, I think I have enough experience to answer the question how long does Overtone last?
 And the sometimes more important question, how do I get it out of my hair?

 If you’re like me, with a combination of naturally dark hair and chemically lightened hair, you might see a combination of color.
 Your darker hair might show a hint while your lighter hair will show the color.